-Here at i-to-i we’re always telling you about how great a TEFL adventure can be… where you can go, what you can do, and even how you can make a millionaire’s salary (we’re looking at you, South Korea)!
+Here at i-to-i, we’re always telling you about how great a TEFL adventure can be… where you can go, what you can do, and even how you can make a millionaire’s salary (we’re looking at you, South Korea)!
 But… what’s life as a TEFL teacher actually like?
 Let’s hear it straight from the mouths of our TEFL adventurers:

 Amy on telling people where you’re going:

 “I knew I wanted to go to Asia, but that was about as much as I knew.
-After a few weeks of research I had my heart set on South Korea.
+After a few weeks of research, I had my heart set on South Korea.
 Yes, there were practical reasons, South Korea offers probably the best deal for English teachers on this side of the world, but the culture sounded interesting, and I liked the fact that it wasn’t an obvious choice.
 I really loved watching people’s expressions when I told them where I was going.
-They ranged from shock, to bemusement, to intrigue.”
+They ranged from shock to bemusement, to intrigue.”

-Sophie on arriving in your TEFL destination:
+Sophie on arriving at your TEFL destination:

 “Guys!
 I did it!
-It all happened so quickly, I applied for a job in Taiwan on the Wednesday, got the job on the Saturday and was out here by Thursday.
+It all happened so quickly, I applied for a job in Taiwan on Wednesday, got the job on Saturday and was out here by Thursday.
 It’s amazing out here!
 Started today and only working half days this week to settle in, the kids are the cutest things on this planet and the weather is amazing (if not slightly too hot for me).
 I just can’t believe I actually did it.”

 Katie Lou on the strange things that can happen when you TEFL:

 Well in the space of a few months I’ve gone from being a teacher to a Professor and now a TV star apparently.
 I was asked to judge the Provincial Final of the CCTV Outlook English Talent show which I was happy to do in the interests of promoting the English language.